 Using the H.264 Encoder cores is simple via an intuitive interface

 The Alma Technologies H.264 cores are designed for easy integration in FPGA and ASIC designs.
 The input and output data interfaces support streaming and allow the external logic to control the data flow.
 The external memory interface is simple and flexible, with independent requests, read and write data paths.
 It is also designed to be tolerant to memory delays and latencies, which may be present in a shared memory system architecture.

 High Performance & Low Power

 Our H.264 encoders are designed to achieve high throughput with low clock frequencies.
 The cores can fit and process Full HD video in low-cost FPGA device families.
-For example, Full HD 1080p30 video can be encoded in real time using Altera Cyclone III/IV/V or Xilinx Artix-7 devices.
+For example, Full HD 1080p30 video can be encoded in real time using Intel Cyclone III/IV/V or Xilinx Artix-7 devices.
 In modern ASIC implementations the cores support 4K UHD with remarkable leakage and dynamic power figures.